dreimark/Moon/about/index.md

 ---
 layout: page
-title: About the Theme
+title: About
-tags: [about, Jekyll, theme, moon]
+tags: [blog, about, impressum]
 date: 2016-03-21
-comments: true
+comments: false
 ---

+# What is this Site about?
-<center><a href="https://dreimark.com"><b>dreimark.com</b></a> is a minimalistic blog about information technology, gathered notes, code snippets and guides i don´t want to lose.</center>
+<a href="https://dreimark.com"><b>dreimark.com</b></a> is a minimalistic blog about information technology, gathered notes, code snippets and guides i don´t want to lose.

+# Impressum